The Gospel According to Ezekiel, Chapters 35-36

 Judgment on Mount Seir (Ezekiel 35)

-Malachi 1:1-4: "I have loved you," says the Lord.
-But you say, "How have you loved us?"
+"I have loved you," says the Lord.
+But you say, "How have You loved us?"
 "Was not Esau Jacob's brother?" declares the Lord.
-"Yet I have loved Jacob but I have hated Esau; I have made his mountains a desolation and appointed his inheritance for the jackals of the wilderness." ...
-"They may build, but I will tear down, and men will call them the wicked territory, the people toward whom the Lord is indignant forever."
+"Yet I have loved Jacob; but I have hated Esau, and I have made his mountains a desolation and appointed his inheritance to the jackals of the wilderness." ...
+"They may build, but I will tear down; and men will call it the Wicked Territory, the people toward whom the Lord is indignant forever."

 Restoration for God's Sake (Ezekiel 36:16-38)